-In 1494 Luca Pacioli, Platonising mathematician, Franciscan, roommate of Leonardo da Vinci, published in Venice as part of his summa de arithmetica the first relatively complete codification of double-entry bookkeeping.
+In 1494 Luca Pacioli, Platonising mathematician, Franciscan, roommate and intimate of Leonardo da Vinci, published in Venice as part of his summa de arithmetica the first relatively complete codification of double-entry bookkeeping.

-In the process, it has been argued (by for example, Max Weber), double-entry bookkeeping brought into being a new object which could be examined, handled, used - Capital.
+In the process, it has been argued (by for example, Max Weber), double-entry bookkeeping brought into being a new compound object, Capital, which could be examined, handled, used, extruded, morphed, and so on.

 That may be so.
-But it is for present purposes irrelevant whether the process created capital or a second-order object – the standardised balance sheet, say – which could be, considered, discussed, manipulated almost without reference to the furore of individual actions lying behind it, or to the actual availability of something we now call capital.
+But it is for present purposes irrelevant whether the process created capital or a second-order object – the standardised balance sheet, say – which could be considered, discussed, manipulated almost without reference to the furore of individual actions and transactions lying behind it.

 It follows, I think, that the more refined our perceptual tool, the more exact, the more substantial, and, not paradoxically, the more fragile (because more complex) the object we bring into being.
 The handling (and ongoing creation) of these second-order objects is, according to this account, how we administer our life.

 It could also be argued that what Pacioli achieved was not in fact a codification of a practice but an opportunistic appropriation of a series of manuscripts (as the word summa suggests).
-It was the printing press, therefore, with its increased scale of dissemination, and not Pacioli's huge S-type brain, which was the instrument of brutal decoherence.
+It was the printing press, therefore, with its capacity for brute-force iteration, and not Pacioli's huge S-type brain, which was the instrument of decoherence.

-The manuscripts in question would have included the numerous text books circulated for use in the scuole d’abaco – schools of commercial arithmetic set up to teach prospective banker’s clerks and tradesmen their basic mathematics.
-One well known example of these books – well known at any rate to Pacioli, who has been accused of plagiarising it - was Piero della Francesca’s trattato d’abaco.
+The manuscripts in question would have included the numerous text books circulated for use in the scuole d’abaco – schools of commercial arithmetic set up to teach prospective bankers' clerks and tradesmen their basic mathematics.
+One well known example of these books was Piero della Francesca’s trattato d’abaco.
 Piero does not write about accountancy practice specifically (although many of his example are of the if-Peter-has-three-oranges variety, and are clearly directed at the accurate disposal of accounting problems), but it seems poetically consonant (which is to say, very possibly irrelevant but worth mentioning) that it was Piero who, in the confluence of his de prospectiva pingendi and many of his extant works, graphically laid out the mathematical underpinnings of that other great rational object of intellectual administration of the quattrocento: Linear Perspective.

 As with double-entry bookkeeping, so too Linear Perspective does not discover so much as create an object of knowledge – in the case of the former, Capital, in the case of the latter, Infinity.